gsoules/MkDocs/digital-archive/docs/administrator/zoomable-images.md

 -   Delete the temporary folder you created earlier since you no longer need those files
 -   View the item in the Digital Archive and verify that the image is zoomable.

 !!!
-Note "Important"
+Note ""
     In order for a zoomable image to display, the item must already have a JPEG image attached to it.
     The JPEG is necessary to allow the user to toggle between the zoomable and web-size images.
     If the item that has no JPEG image, attach one in the usual way.

 ## Multiple zoomable images
 -   If the item has more than one image, e.g. a newspaper with eight pages, follow the steps above to